NomicFoundation/hardhat-ignition/docs/running-a-deployment.md

 ---

-#### `gasIncrementPerRetry`
+#### `gasPriceIncrementPerRetry`

-The value of `gasIncrementPerRetry` must be an `ethers.BigNumber` and is assumed to be in wei units.
+The value of `gasPriceIncrementPerRetry` must be an `ethers.BigNumber` and is assumed to be in wei units.
 This value will be added to the previous transactions gas price on each subsequent retry.
 However, if not given or if the given value is `null`, then the default logic will run which adds 10% of the previous transactions gas price on each retry.

 ---